Generic Name: tacrolimus (ta-KROE-li-mus)

 - Patients who take tacrolimus capsules after an organ transplant may have an increased risk of developing high blood sugar or diabetes.
 The risk is higher among black and Hispanic patients after a kidney transplant.
 High blood sugar may make you feel confused, drowsy, hungry, or thirsty.
 It can also make you flush, breathe faster, urinate more often, or have a fruit-like breath odor.
 If these symptoms occur, tell your doctor right away.

 - Diabetes patients - Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Lab tests, including blood potassium or glucose levels; blood levels of tacrolimus capsules; heart, liver, or kidney function; and blood pressure may be performed while you take tacrolimus capsules.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Caution is advised when using tacrolimus capsules in CHILDREN; they may be more sensitive to its effects.

 - Tacrolimus capsules should be used with extreme caution in CHILDREN who have had a heart or kidney transplant; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Tacrolimus capsules has been shown to cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking tacrolimus capsules while you are pregnant.
-Tacrolimus capsules is found in breast milk.
+Tacrolimus capsules are found in breast milk.
 Do not breast-feed while taking tacrolimus capsules.